fjmiller/HomeAssistant/README.md

 * [Entity Monitor](/Entity_Monitor): Get notified in Lovelace or through the notification system when an entity is unknown, unavailable or dead
 * [Home Occupied](/HomeOccupied): Track whether your home is occupied or not including an override for guest presence.
 * [Home Assistant Started](/HomeAssistant_Start): toggle an input boolean when Home Assistant starts.
 Useful for triggering Node-Red Flows and checking to see if the system just started.
+* [Virtual School Announcements](https://github.com/fjmiller/HomeAssistant/tree/master/Viritual_School_Schedule_Announcements) : Reads events in a Google Calendar and Announce them via Alexa for early warnings and on-times.
+Currently used for keeping track of the Virtual School Schedule for my child and letting him know when he needs to be on Zoom!
+Home Assistant helping with Covid!!

 If you are looking for more automations I have Node-Red Flows on the project [HomeAssistant_NodeRed](https://github.com/fjmiller/HomeAssistant_NodeRed) including: